Documents for Schengen visa Germany

 1. Documents for Schengen visa

-Although the EU Visa Code provides the general framework, in practice , country- and purpose-specific differences exist regarding the exact format and type of documents to be submitted.
+Although the EU Visa Code provides the general framework, in practice , country- and purpose-dependent differences exist regarding the exact form and type of documents to be submitted.
 It is therefore essential to find out in advance about the specific requirements of the responsible German embassy or consulate in the respective country.
 In this article, you will learn everything about the documents required for a Schengen visa and the necessary format.

 2. Which documents are required for a Schengen visa?